-See regulation 3.06 and the guidance on fit and proper status (at the end of Chapter 2).
+See regulation 3.06 and the guidance on fit and proper status (part 2, guidance chapter 1).

-principals and employees who carry out audit work are competent and complying with CPD guidelines; See regulation 3.17 and the requirements from your registering Institute on continuing professional development.

-the firm is competent in the conduct of audits; See regulation 3.18.

-principals and employees are independent; See regulation 3.02 and 3.03.

-PII is in place and adequate;

-See regulation 2.02 (b).

-the firm's quality control procedures are being complied with; See regulation 3.20 and the guidance on monitoring compliance with the audit regulations (at the end of Chapter 3).

-each audit reappointment has been

-See regulation 3.05.
+- principals and employees who carry out audit work are competent and complying with CPD guidelines; - See regulation 3.17 and the requirements from your registering Institute on continuing professional development. - the firm is competent in the conduct of audits: - See regulation 3.18. - principals and employees are independent; - See regulation 3.02 and 3.03. - PII is in place and adequate; - See regulation 2.02 (b). - the firm's quality control procedures are being complied with; - See regulation 3.20 and the guidance on monitoring compliance with the audit regulations (part 2, guidance chapter 2). - each audit reappointment has been properly considered; - See regulation 3.05. - the annual registration fee is paid promptly; - See regulation 2.13.

-properly considered;

-the annual registration fee is paid promptly; See regulation 2.13.

-submit an annual return;

-See regulation 2.10A

-When necessary make sure that:

-all changes are notified within ten business days; See regulations 2.11 and 5.09.

-details of a firm's network and members and affiliates of the network are kept up to date; See regulation 2.12.

-new principals and employees are independent, fit and proper, and competent; See regulations 3.02, 3.05 and 3.20.

-the firm properly considers each audit appointment to new clients; See regulations 3.03 and 3.05.

-if you cease to hold an audit appointment, then the notifications to the oversight body or the Institute (UK only) may be needed; See guidance under regulation 3.08.

-changes in 'major audit' appointments are notified within 21 business days.

-See regulation 3.15 (UK only).

-when a new Responsible Individual is designated, application is made to the registration committee.
-See regulation 4.05
+Submit an Annual Return See regulation 2.10A When necessary make sure that: all changes are notified within ten business days; See regulations 2.11 and 5.09. details of a firm's network and members and affiliates of the network are kept up to date; See regulation 2.12. new principals and employees are independent, fit and proper, and competent; See regulations 3.02, 3.05 and 3.20. the firm properly considers each audit appointment to new clients; See regulations 3.03 and 3.05. if you cease to hold an audit appointment, then the notifications to the oversight body or the Institute (UK only) may be needed; See guidance under regulation 3.08. changes in 'major audit' appointments are notified within 21 business days.
+See regulation 3.15.
+(UK only) all responsible individuals are properly designated.
+See regulations 4.01, 4.02 and 4.05.
+When a new Responsible Individual is designated, application is made to the registration committee See regulation 4.05